 Eternity is a state of absolute timelessness and absolute simultaneousness, a state in which time does not even exist.
 Hebrews 1:2 informs us that Jesus created all the vast reaches of space and the rolling ages of time: time had a beginning . . . and time will end; time does not go on . . . and on . . . and on into eternity.
 Time has both a beginning and an end.
 Eternity is not unending time.
 In eternity there is no time or space.
 I invite you to read our companion teaching on this web site entitled “Beyond the Far Shores Of Time.”

-Time and space are “gifts” given by God to humans so they can learn and appreciate his plans and purposes for them in both time and eternity.
+Time and space are “gifts” given by God to humans so they can learn and appreciate his purposes for them in both time and eternity.
 But time and space are not eternity.
-God uses time and space to work out his plans and purposes for each of us in preparation for our life in eternity.
+God uses time and space to work out his purposes for each of us in preparation for our life in eternity.
 Time is divided into ages and eons, and at some point time will end and be swallowed up into the state of being we call eternity.

 After that brief introduction about time and eternity, I now want us to consider 11 STATEMENTS in the Bible declaring God’s ultimate purposes for all people . . . including YOU.
 I could write many more such statements, but these 11 seem to best summarize the subject about which I am teaching.